0xZakk/JS-DC/10-express/readme.md

 - Closing Questions / Tying up loose ends
 - Exit Tickets

-## Quick note on homework
-- didn't want to assign a ton of homework

-## Quick note on the Lesson
-- What we're going to try today is building out an application

 ## Web Application Architecture
 __Goal: (a) Cover the basic architecture of a full stack application, (b) Understand the difference between the client and the server, (c) understand how the client and the server communicate.__